 Coping with holiday stress is easier said than done.
 The everyday stuff still exists only to be compounded with additional responsibilities and expenditures.
-And while there are a lot of marvelous methods for managing the madness, being prepared typically proves to be stress’s fiercest opponent.
+And while there are a lot of marvelous methods and holiday organizing tips for managing the madness, being prepared typically proves to be stress’s fiercest opponent.

 Don’t confuse being prepared with being perfect.

 So, what does “being prepared” for the holiday season really mean?
 Simply put, navigating November to New Year’s with a plan.
 So, we’ve put together a getting ready for Thanksgiving checklist centered around guests, gifts and food to help you get started and beat holiday stress.